John Reardon: Hudson & Rex

+Reardon would return to Hudson and Rex for season 9, teased on social media on May 27, 2026 with a full announcement the following day.

-John's wife, Meghan Ory appeared on several episodes of Hudson & Rex, playing the supervisor of Hudson's boss.
+John's wife, Meghan Ory appears in several episodes of Hudson & Rex, playing the supervisor of Hudson's boss.

 Personal life

 In 2008, Reardon married actress Meghan Ory.
 They had previously worked together on the miniseries Merlin's Apprentice.
 Their first child was born in 2018, their second in 2019 and their third in 2023.
 The Reardon family has a YouTube series where they show and discuss the renovation of their 120-year old house.

+THEATER: Reardon played the role of Prospero in Shakespeare's work The Tempest at Shaw Theater in London.